maheshyaddanapudi/conductor-boot/README.md

 ## Overview

-The idea is to build a single Spring Boot Jar with the following
+The idea is to build a single production grade Spring Boot Jar with the following

       • Micro Services Orchestration - by Conductor Server

-      • OAuth2 Authentication & Authorization - by Auth & Resource Servers
+      • OAuth2 Authentication & Authorization - by Auth & Resource Servers / External OAuth2 provider or ADFS provider

       • Zuul Gateway - by Netflix Zuul Proxy for acting as proxy to Conductor Server APIs